giangtn95-ai/scrape-alibaba-products-to-pdf-google-chrome-extension/README.md

 Extract the file into a folder of your choice.

 Step 2: Build the Application
-Open your Terminal (Command Prompt or PowerShell) and navigate to the extracted folder.
+Open your Terminal (Command Prompt or PowerShell) and navigate to the extracted folder, or open folder right click run Cmd or Powershell.
 Run the following commands:

 Install dependencies:

-Bash
+Run(type)
-'npm install'
+npm install
 Compile the project:

-Bash
+Run(type)
-'npm run build'
+npm run build
 Note: This process bundles the code into a production-ready extension located in the /dist (or /build) folder.

 Step 3: Install on Chrome / Edge